ZoDIAC: Zoneout Dropout Injection Attention Calculation: Experiments and Results

-\textbf{ZoDIAC Encoder-Decoder Configs:} In the majority of experiments, we initially utilize a stack of $6$ encoders and $6$ decoders, and we use $8$ ZoDIAC heads in each encoder and decoder.
-Similarly, other model parameters such as the dimensions of query, key and value and feed-forward layers are identical to those used in the Transformer-Base model.
-Since ZMHA utilizes an extra linear layer for the transformation of query into past query, this naturally leads to a parameter increase.
-Therefore, in our ablation studies, we use a stack of $5$ encoders and $5$ decoders alongside investigating the effectiveness of other parts of ZoDIAC.
+\textbf{ZoDIAC-Transformer and Transformer Configs:} In all of our experiments, we utilize a stack of $6$ encoders and $6$ decoders, and we use $8$ heads in each encoder and decoder for both ZoDIAC-Transformer and Transformer model.
+Similarly, other model parameters such as the dimensions of primary query, secondary query, key and value (which should be identical) and feed-forward layers are identical and are set to $512$ and $2048$ respectively.
+For finding the optimal zoneup factor in our ablation studies, we use a stack of $5$ encoders and $5$ decoders alongside investigating the effectiveness of other parts of ZoDIAC.

-\textbf{Feature Extraction:} For object detections and region proposals, we use Faster-RCNN \cite{FasterRCNN} pre-trained on Visual Genome \cite{VGenome} and for visual feature extraction from the detected regions we use ResNet101 pre-trained on ImageNet \cite{imagenet_cvpr09} as CNN backbones.
+\textbf{Hyper Parameters:} We found a system dropout rate of $0.1$, a ZoDIAC dropout rate ($\delta_Z$) of $0.2$, and a zoneup factor ($\zeta$) of $1$ as the best configuration for ZoDIAC.
+We use sigmoid ($\sigma$) and $\tanh$ as scalar activation gate ($\phi$).

-\textbf{Batch \& Beam Sizes:} In the majority of our experiments we use a batch size of 20 and for evaluation, we use beam search with a beam size of 3.
-For evaluation of AoA and ZoDIAC+AoA models, we used a beam size of 2.
+\textbf{Batch \& Beam Sizes:} In all of our experiments we use a batch size of $20$ and for evaluation, we use beam search with a beam size of $3$.
+In total we perform $105$ experiments including $5$ runs for $3$ models using $7$ different feature extraction methods.
+These models are namely Transformer, ZoDIAC-Transformer with $\phi=tanh$ and ZoDIAC-Transformer with $\phi=\sigma$.

-\section{Discussion and Results}
+\subsection{Discussion and Results}

-We train our proposed ZoDIAC method employed in Transformer and the conventional Multi-Head attention with Bottom-up attention mechanism added to the encoders and decoders on MS-COCO \cite{MS_COCO} from scratch and without fine-tuning.

-Employing metrics that focus on the textual features of the generated captions and ground truth captions, such as BLEU \cite{BLEU_2002}, ROUGE \cite{ROUGE} or METEOR \cite{METEOR}, ensures the quality of generated captions from a neural machine translation vantage.
-On the other hand, employing metrics that consider the quality of vision-language relationships such as CIDER \cite{CIDER} and SPICE \cite{SPICE} ensures the quality of generated captions from both neural machine translation and computer vision vantages.

-The CIDER metric \cite{CIDER}, reflects the quality of relationships between textual and visual properties of input image and input ground truth captions.
-This is achieved by computing Term Frequency and Inverse Document Frequency (TF-IDF) and considering the level of relevancy between a set of captions and the input image.

-The SPICE metric \cite{SPICE} considers spatial relationships among objects in the image using scene graphs and then evaluates the quality of captions based on the existence of the discovered spatial relationships in the captions.
-This metric reflects the quality of the vision-language properties of the captions, as well as CIDER \cite{CIDER}.